sarika-subram/serverless-datalake-on-aws/lab4/README.md

 In this lab, you will be joining two separate dataframes: one from the `raw` datasets from Firehose against a manually uploaded reference dataset.

+The raw dataset contains list of tracks, devices and activities from Firehose.
+The reference dataset contains a list of tracks, track titles and artist names.

+You will be using Glue to perform basic transformations such as filtering and joining.

 ## 0. Upload and Crawl a Reference Dataset
 In this step, you will upload and crawl a new Glue dataset from a manual JSON file.